 As the proud owner of the TD Cashback Visa Infinite credit card, you’re enrolled in a TD Autoclub Membership, which covers you in all the standard types of roadside emergencies including battery boosting, flat tire repair, fuel delivery, lockout assistance, towing and winching.
 You’ll also have access to transportation for you and your family if you become stranded, and towing and emergency accommodations in the event of an accident.

 Along with roadside assistance, the TD Cashback Visa Infinite rewards your spending.
 You’ll earn 3% cash back on eligible grocery, gas and recurring bill payments, and 1% cash back on everything else.
 Plus, this credit card currently comes with a limited-time offer of 9% cash back on eligible gas and grocery purchases for the 3 months (up to $315).
 Insurance options include travel medical insurance and delayed or lost baggage insurance.

 The TD Cashback Visa Infinite also affords you access to a 24/7 concierge, the Visa Infinite Luxury Hotel collection, and the Visa Infinite Food and Wine Experience.
 The annual fee for this credit card is $120, and additional users may be added for $50.
 You must earn $60,000 individually or $100,000 as a family to qualify for this credit card.

-If you drive a lot and your car tends to be in good condition, you may be more interested in maximizing your cash back rewards for your gas purchases than roadside assistance.
+If you drive a lot and your car tends to be in good condition, you may be more (or just as) interested in maximizing your rewards for gas purchases than roadside assistance.
 If this is the case, these are the best rewards credit cards for gas that you should consider adding to your financial arsenal: